anumoshsad/Getting-and-Cleaning-Data/README.md

 ## Getting-and-Cleaning-Data
 Course project of making a tidy dataset.
+Explanation of run_analysis.R is as follows.

 Keep the names of features in a vector feats.